researchgate/path-chunk-webpack-plugin/README.md

 # PathChunkPlugin for Webpack

+## UNMAINTAINED - This plugin is not maintained and deprecated.
+Use CommonsChunkPlugin with a callback function for minChunks. see https://webpack.js.org/plugins/commons-chunk-plugin/#passing-the-minchunks-property-a-function

 This plugin will extract all modules that match into a new named chunk.
 This plugin can also be used multiple times to create multiple chunks.
 It is based on the CommonsChunkPlugin from Webpack.